I don’t think big city producer Jesse Harper of JBH Productions quite understood the popularity behind Little Indiana.

 I know he must have thought it was a good idea (or else why would he want to waste film on it) but I don’t think he understood why so many people were interested.

 WHY are there so many readers and such a large ever-growing Facebook Fan Page for a site about Indiana towns?
-To think of 50,000 people a month reading about small towns by the beginning of Summer…it’s a lot to take in.
+To think of thousands and thousands of people reading Little Indiana every month…it’s a lot to take in.

 But something happened while on location in Wabash, Indiana.